Emil Isac: Early life

 It was followed a year later by his Hungarian-language translation of two poems, collected from Romanian folklore and printed by the local periodical Koloszvári Friss Ujság under the pen name Emisac.
 Also in 1903, Isac made his second debut, in Romanian, with La umbra plopilor ("In the Shadow of Poplar Trees"), a poem published by the Transylvanian literary venue Familia.
 He was later a member of Familia's editorial staff, where, in March 1905, he wrote Jules Verne's obituary.
 Over time, his other contributions were featured in such Transylvanian Romanian periodicals as Cele Trei Crișuri, Gazeta de Transilvania and Tribuna.

 Emil Isac's editorial debut came in 1908, with the lyric poetry collection Poezii.
 Impresii și senzații moderne ("Poems.
 Modern Impressions and Sensations").
 The work attracted attention from critics, in both the Romanian-speaking areas of the Austro-Hungarian realm and the bordering Kingdom of Romania: Sever Dan in Transylvania and Mihail Dragomirescu in Bucharest both reviewed it for the cultural press.
 Its rejection of convention was hotly contested by the tribune of Transylvanian traditionalism, Țara Noastră: it called Isac a "bane" for his generation and a "political traitor", referring to his lyrics as "babblings".

 In 1910, Isac took a degree in law from Franz Joseph University.
 It was during this episode that he met the modern Hungarian writer Aladár Kuncz, who was his lifelong friend.
 Isac's own affiliation with Symbolism was facilitated by a voyage to France, where he observed first-hand the impact of artistic innovation.
-Reportedly, in 1912, Isac also traveled to study in the German Empire, intending to get a masters' degree in Berlin.
+Reportedly, in 1912, Isac also traveled to study in the German Empire, intending to get a master's degree in Berlin.